rhiannonmcn/Harry-Potter-Quiz/README.md

 </details>

-Upon identifying the code visually, it was easy to tell exactly where the code was broken/incorrect.
+Upon replicating and identifying the problem visually, it was easy to tell exactly where the code was broken/incorrect.
 The 'hide' class was being added to the wrong html container, and once amended to the correct container, the screen worked correctly.

 ### Screen Orientation Responsiveness